weliveindetail/tpde/docs/tpde/compiler-ref.md

 - most interesting option is `DEFAULT_VAR_REF_HANDLING`, which, when turned off, allows to setup custom variable refs, e.g. for globals (see later).

 ## Required functions to implement
-- concept described in Compiler.hpp/CompilerX64.hpp/CompilerA64.hpp
+- concept described in Compiler.hpp / CompilerX64.hpp / CompilerA64.hpp

 ### General